TH505 – Creation Calling: Thinking Wisely, Acting Well

 MN582 – Ministry, Aging, and Dementia

-Professor of Historical and Systematic Theology
+Professor of Systematic and Historical Theology

 Suzanne McDonald was born and brought up in Australia and came to faith as an undergraduate through studying English 16th & 17th century literature.
 After postgraduate studies in literature at Oxford, she lived in the UK from 1998 until 2007.
 While there, she began training for ordained ministry in Cambridge, but an inspiring professor and mentor encouraged her to consider whether she might have a calling to theological teaching and writing.
 He was the catalyst for Suzanne to discover that this is indeed the calling that holds her deepest joys and best gifts together.